Colex317/Project-4-Group-7_Diabetes_Prediction/README.md

 ## Diabetes Prediction Dataset

 The Diabetes Prediction dataset by Mohammed Mustafa was retrieved from Kaggle: (https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset).
+The provenance indicated that the data was collected from Electronic Health Records (EHRs) from multiple healthcare providers and aggregated into a single dataset.
 The dataset has 100,000 rows across 9 columns:

 - Gender - refers to the biological sex of the individual, which can impact their susceptibility to diabetes.